 LDML has reset rules and shift rules to specify character ordering.
 Orderings are given as a set of rules that begin with a reset rule that establishes an anchor point, followed by shift rules that indicate how characters sort relative to the anchor point.

-secondary, and tertiary differences of a character from
+<t>shift rules define primary, secondary, and tertiary differences of a character from another character:

 Use primary differences to distinguish separate letters.